jacarui/fsharp-etl/README.md

 # fsharp-etl
-Little test about using fsharp type provders
+Little test about using fsharp type providers